Saif-Al-Falahi/E-Commerce/README.md

 ## Overview

 This is a full-featured e-commerce application built with Laravel.
-It provides a complete shopping experience with product browsing, cart management, user authentication, order processing, and an admin dashboard.
+It provides a complete shopping experience with product browsing, cart management, user authentication, order processing, coupon management, and an admin dashboard.

 ## Architecture